Aphelion™ Frequently Asked Questions

 Which camera can be used in Aphelion?

+By default, Aphelion Dev is proposing the DirectShow interface.
 Other image acquisition device interfaces are available as optional extensions.
 Please contact us to get the list of the currently available interfaces.

 Does Aphelion support only TIFF images?